Sorry, you need to enable JavaScript to visit this website.

 • Evaluations of competitor pneumococcal vaccines in isolation

-• Increase understanding of burden of disease of RSV in adults considered at high risk for RSV disease due to chronic medical conditions, and older adults
+• Increase understanding of burden of disease of RSV in adults considered at high risk for RSV disease due to advanced age or chronic medical conditions (for example, chronic cardiopulmonary disease, immunocompromised individuals, frail/long-term care/nursing home residents)

-• Increase understanding of immune response to RSV in adults considered at high risk for RSV disease due to chronic medical conditions, and older adults
+• Increase understanding of immune response to RSV infection in adults considered at high risk for RSV disease due to chronic medical conditions and in older adults

 • Studies evaluating the burden of RSV in pregnant individuals (including, but not limited to, incidence, clinical course of disease, assessment of pregnancy/birth outcomes) and burden of RSV during the first 12 months post-birth/pregnancy (including, but not limited to, incidence, clinical course of disease)